Integrated Waste Management Facilities

 - design and construction of reclamation of about 16 hectares to form an artificial island near SKC and related works;

-- design and construction of an MSW incineration plant with a maximum treatment capacity of 3,000 tonnes per day;
+- design, construction and operation of an MSW incineration plant with a maximum treatment capacity of 3,000 tonnes per day;

-- design and construction of a mechanical sorting and recycling facility with a maximum treatment capacity of 200 tonnes per day;
+- design, construction and operation of a mechanical sorting and recycling facility with a maximum treatment capacity of 200 tonnes per day;

 - design and construction of associated architectural, building, civil and landscape works;